zanreal-labs/legal/en/legal/dpa.md

 7. **"Personal Data"** means "personal data", "personal information", "personally identifiable information" or similar information defined in and governed by Applicable Data Protection Laws.
 8. **"Security Incident"** means any confirmed unauthorized or unlawful breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Customer Data Processed by ZanReal Labs and/or its Subprocessors in connection with the provision of Services.
 Security Incidents do not include unsuccessful attempts or activities that do not compromise the security of Personal Data, including unsuccessful log-in attempts, pings, port scans, denial of service attacks or other network attacks on firewalls or networked systems.
 9. **"Service-Generated Data"** means usage data and metadata that is generated through the use of the Services, including data generated through the use of Support Services.
 This Addendum applies to Service-Generated Data to the extent Service-Generated Data constitutes Personal Data.
-10. **"Services"** means collectively the PaaS and the Audit and Training Services, each as defined in the Agreement.
+10. **"Services"** means collectively the software development services, marketing services, remote IT support, SEO optimization services, UI/UX design services, Platform as a Service (PaaS), and any Audit and Training Services, each as defined in the Agreement.
 11. **"Subprocessor"** means any third-party authorized by ZanReal Labs to Process Customer Data in assistance with fulfilling its obligations with respect to providing Services under the Agreement or this Addendum.

 ### 3. General; Termination